 Advice for workers in the Health Care sector

-During this pandemic, those working in the healthcare sector, throughout the NHS and the private sector have found themselves on the frontline, working to keep up with the demand of Covid-19 related cases as well as existing patients.
+During this pandemic, those working in health care, in both the public and private sectors have found themselves on the frontline, working to keep up with the health demands of Covid-19 related cases, while managing existing patient needs.

 Changes in General and Administrative Measures